SkepticMech/discord_six_bot/README.md

 !Add word/phrase english _ ancient

-	creates new record in the dictionary
+	Creates new record in the dictionary

 !Update word/phrase english _ ancient

-	modifies an existing dictionary reference
+	Modifies an existing dictionary reference

 !Remove word/phrase english _ ancient (the ancient isn't actually checked, it can be random)

-	removes specified dictionary reference
+	Removes specified dictionary reference

-!translate word/phrase english
+!teta

-	conversts kown english into ancient script
+	Translates english into ancient script and speech if known

-!invtranslate word/phrase ancient
+!tate

-	provides english equivalent for known ancient
+	Translates Ancient script or speech to English

 !Kill

-	terminates the bot, only usable for Primary User role does not imact dictionary records
+	Terminates the bot, only usable for Primary User role does not imact dictionary records (if running on local device)